Ju7ii/Quiz-API/README.md

   "message": "success",
   "data": [
     {
-      "id": 1,
+      "id": 25,
+      "category": "food",
-      "question": "What is the main ingredient in guacamole?", "answer1": "Tomatoes",
+      "question": "What is the primary ingredient in the traditional Mexican dish 'guacamole'?", "answer1": "Tomatoes",
       "answer2": "Avocado",
       "answer3": "Onions",